migramirez2/Harmony-ONE/progress/konstantin-potapov.md

+2024-04-26 Fri: This week i was working on block proposing code.
+I provided additional logging, and refactored code, for feature seamless integration 1 second finality.
+Also, i'm collaborating with Adam on groth16 solidity part, i asked him to help me integrate web3 frameworks with local harmony development.

+---

 2024-04-19 Fri: This week, I provided a feature for checking the synchronization state while a node is in the view change process.
 This prevents the node from possibly getting stuck.
 Additionally, I published several PRs to improve node logging.

 ---